 Implementing the Magic Formula in Stock Selection

 Understanding the theory is one thing; putting it into practice is another.
 This section will provide a step-by-step guide on how to implement the Magic Formula in your own investing.
-We’ll cover everything from identifying suitable companies to building and maintaining your portfolio.
+We’ll cover everything from identifying suitable companies to building and maintaining your portfolio over time.

 Step 1: Define Your Investment Universe